Guide

 60,001+35%9,155

-Malta's non-dom regime is one of the most attractive tax frameworks in Europe for expats.
-If you are resident in Malta but not domiciled (i.e. your permanent home is elsewhere), you benefit from the remittance basis of taxation.
+Malta’s non-dom regime is one of the most attractive tax frameworks in Europe for expats.
+If you are resident in Malta but not domiciled (your permanent home is elsewhere), you benefit from the remittance basis of taxation.

-• • Income arising in Malta (salary from Maltese employer, Maltese business income, Maltese rental income)
+• Income arising in Malta (salary from a Maltese employer, Maltese business income, Maltese rental income)

 Most expats moving to Malta automatically qualify.
 You are not domiciled in Malta if:

-You intend to return to your home country or move to another country eventually
+• You intend to return to your home country or move elsewhere eventually

-Being a tenant (rather than a property owner) in Malta can actually reinforce your non-dom status, as it demonstrates that Malta is not your permanent home.
-Your rental lease serves as supporting documentation for your tax position.
+Being a tenant rather than a property owner in Malta can actually reinforce your non-dom status, as it demonstrates that Malta is not your permanent home; your lease serves as supporting documentation for your tax position.
+Browse rentals on MyRent.

 Malta offers several special tax programmes designed to attract high-net-worth individuals, skilled professionals, and retirees.
 Each has specific eligibility criteria, benefits, and property requirements.